 Blues rock and hard rock never sounded finer.
 Recognizable for their long beards, Billy Gibbons and Dusty Hill's guitar tones are some of the smoothest, yet roughest in rock.
 Their drummer, Frank Beard (who ironically has no beard), is technically strong and able to produce beats that people want to get up and dance to.

-Well the early stuff was just flat out fun, and didn't care to impress anyone.
-I think that after nimrod they declined a bit but warning had two good singles and then they took a chance with American idiot and I think proved how complex a three man group can be, there's some amazing writing on that album.
-Although not as popular 21st Century Breakdown was the most complex thing they did yet, and some of the songs that werent popular were actually some of their best
+Well, the early stuff was just flat-out fun and didn't care to impress anyone.
+I think that after Nimrod, they declined a bit, but Warning had two good singles, and then they took a chance with American Idiot.
+I think they proved how complex a three-man group can be.
+There's some amazing writing on that album.
+Although not as popular, 21st Century Breakdown was the most complex thing they did yet, and some of the songs that weren't popular were actually some of their best.

 While Rush by far is the best trio, Green Day created some very good songs.
-Most of the big hits in the 2000's and 90's were green day thanks to Dookie and American Idiot.
-All do respect to Cream but come on that band originally lasted what?
+Most of the big hits in the 2000s and '90s were Green Day thanks to Dookie and American Idiot.
+All due respect to Cream but come on, that band originally lasted what?
 3 years?
 Green Day has been around for 30 years and relevant since 1994.

-Motörhead might not be complex, but their consistency & badass live shows make them Nr.
-1 for me.
+Motörhead might not be complex, but their consistency and badass live shows make them number one for me.
 They released over 20 studio albums, and every single one of them is good.
 Plus, they were active for 40 years.

 Compared to the other bands on this list, they had more great songs per album than any other besides Cream and Nirvana.
 I think Muse should be in the top three simply because they have put out more good music in 18 years than Rush did in 40.

-The way they preform and the way their music can be soft and cool they can get very heavy with this good variety of songs they should be at the top
+The way they perform and the way their music can be soft and cool, they can get very heavy.
+With this good variety of songs, they should be at the top.

 ELP is second only to Rush for being a musically accomplished band.
 Musically talented, deep lyrics, classical training.
 Only youth and ignorance of voters accounts for their poor showing on this poll.

-If Queen and Black Sabbath never formed Genesis would be my #1 favorite band.
-I don't care what anyone says, Phil Collins Genesis beats Peter Gabriel Genesis by a long shot.
+If Queen and Black Sabbath never formed, Genesis would be my #1 favorite band.
+I don't care what anyone says, Phil Collins' Genesis beats Peter Gabriel's Genesis by a long shot.
 Land Of Confusion, Misunderstanding, That's All, Invisible Touch, & Follow You, Follow Me are a few of my favorites out of their playlist of great songs.

 I know Genesis originally had 5 members, but when Phil Collins fronted Genesis, he helped make Genesis a household name.
 While that may be a bad thing in some people's eyes, he still managed to make some great progressive rock style songs with Mike Rutherford and Tony Banks.

 It's a shame that not a lot of people know about this band.
 VERY similar to Rush, except their lead singer is the drummer!
 Notable songs include Magic Power, Hold On, and Lay It On the Line.
-Heard of this band from a concert my dad showed me that U2 and Judas Priest played it, I forget what it was called.
+I heard of this band from a concert my dad showed me that U2 and Judas Priest played.
+I forget what it was called.

-Triumph Rick Emmett lead guitarist and lead vocals Gil Moore Drummer
+Triumph: Rik Emmett (lead guitarist and lead vocals), Gil Moore (drummer).

-Both are Hard Rock we did not call band in the 80's "Hair Bands" or "Glammer Bands" they were Rock, Hard Rock, Heavy Metal.
-Rush and Triumph both Canadian Bands and both awesome.
-I miss the 80's we had real music.
+Both are hard rock bands.
+We did not call bands in the 80s "hair bands" or "glam bands."
+They were rock, hard rock, or heavy metal.
+Rush and Triumph are both Canadian bands and both awesome.
+I miss the 80s - we had real music.

-Greatest 3 man band ever and even better than rush.
+Greatest 3-man band ever and even better than Rush.
 The lead guitarist and drummer took turns doing lead vocals.
-Either one was genuine singer.
-Drumming very good and rik Emmett awesome on guitar.
-Check out riks guitar solo in never surrender.
+Either one was a genuine singer.
+Drumming very good and Rik Emmett awesome on guitar.
+Check out Rik's guitar solo in Never Surrender.
 Hard to believe the rock video is 32 years old!

-One of the best bands of three members ever.
-Really, they are one of a kind
+One of the best three-member bands ever.
+Really, they are one of a kind.